inkognitro/oas-tszod-gen/README.md

   outputFolderPath: './generated-api',

   // optional:
-  // The list of separators which should be considered for the outputPath creation from a component name
+  // The list of separators which should be considered for the outputPath creation from a
-  // The outputPath itself is an array of strings (see explanation in one of the sections below)
+  // component name.
+The outputPath itself is an array of strings (see explanation in one
-  // By default the following configuration is taken: ['.', '/', '\\']
+  // of the sections below).
+By default the following configuration is taken:
+  // ['.', '/', '\\']
   componentOutputPathSeparators: ['.', '/', '\\', '_'],

   // optional: